 Course Overview

 This course gives marketing teams a practical, up-to-date understanding of how AI can be applied in real marketing work.
-Participants learn to identify high-impact use cases, explore the latest AI tools, and craft effective prompts.
-Designed to be highly interactive and engaging, the program focuses on hands-on, real-world application.
+Participants learn to identify high-impact use cases, explore current AI tools, and craft effective prompts.
+The program is highly interactive and engaging, with a focus on hands-on, real-world application.
 It also covers how to test, adopt, and scale AI responsibly, with attention to risks and ethics.
-The AI + Marketing Bootcamp helps teams build a shared, jargon-free foundation for using AI confidently and effectively in marketing.

 Course Objectives